backand/docs/source/includes/_backand_features.md

 By default the anonymous access is turned on with 'User' role access, which mean any one can register to your app and make CRUD actions on any object.
 If you wish to disable anonymous access to your application, go to Security & Auth --> Configuration and set 'Anonymous Access' to off.

 <aside class="notice">To better control the permission of your app we recommend to change the anonymous users role to have less access.
-For more information on anonymous access, see the <a href="http://docs.backand.com/#backand-init">API Description</a>.</aside>
+For more information on anonymous access, see the <a href="#backand-init">API Description</a>.</aside>

 ### Link your app's users with Backand's registered users
 ```javascript